pulp/oci_env/README.md

     By default the API will be served from http://localhost:5001/pulp/api/v3/.
 You can login with `admin`/`password` by default.
     The api will reload anytime changes are made to any of the `DEV_SOURCE_PATH` projects.

+    `oci-env compose` accepts all of the arguments that docker and podman compose take.
+You can also launch the environment in the background with `oci-env compose up -d` and access the logs with `oci-env compose logs -f` if you don't want to run it in the foreground.

 5. Teardown

     To shut down the containers run `oci-env compose down`.
 Data in your system will be preserved when you restart the containers.